Zachary-Pearce/Pomegranate/.github/CONTRIBUTING.md

-Thank you for your interesting in contributing to Pomegranate, this document describes how you should contribute; documentation, modules, and optimisations so that you can maximise the chance of your pull request being accepted.
+Thank you for your interest in contributing to Pomegranate, this document describes how you should contribute; documentation, modules, and optimisations so that you can maximise the chance of your pull request being accepted.

 # Getting Started
 A deployment of Pomegranate will be made up of multiple computational elements (or modules), this repository serves as a collection of these modules and provides a framework to connect them.
 If you are contributing a module then it is important to first read the wiki.

 If you are contributing optimisations to an existing element then it is important to also read the README supplied with it in order to familiarise yourself with it's function and design decisions.

-If there are multiple contributions you wish to make, we would prefer that these are sent in separate pull requests, for example a pull request that contributes optimisations to multiple modules will be denied.
+If there are multiple contributions you wish to make, we ask that these are sent in separate pull requests, for example a pull request that contributes optimisations to multiple modules will be denied.

 ## Development Environment
-Preferably Vivado so that the utilisation graphs and statistics are laid out in a similar format, but there is no reason why people couldn't use another IDE in reality.
+This repository works on pull requests, so please create a fork of the repository and clone your fork, you can then work from this and submit a pull request when you're ready to do so.

-The only other step would be to create a new branch and clone to get the code locally and ready for changes.
+We would prefer that you use Vivado to simulate your designs as this will keep utilisation graphs and error in a similar format.
+You can download the latest version of the Vivado design suite [here](https://www.xilinx.com/products/design-tools/vivado.html).

 # Contributing Modules
 When contributing modules it is important that others can understand what the module is doing and why it is doing it.
 For this reason, A module of your own design must be accompanied by a README that includes the following: